AdobeDocs/pass.en/help/authentication/home-based-authn-tve.md

 ![](assets/user-engagement-increase.png)

-## Adobe Pass authentication HBA Support {#auth-hba-support}
+## Adobe Pass Authentication HBA Support {#auth-hba-support}

-This section describes the HBA support provided by Adobe Pass authentication, the behavior of Adobe Pass authentication platforms in HBA flows and also offers technical details useful for implementing HBA.
+This section describes the HBA support provided by Adobe Pass Authentication, the behavior of Adobe Pass Authentication platforms in HBA flows and also offers technical details useful for implementing HBA.

-Adobe Pass authentication features supporting HBA
+Adobe Pass Authentication features supporting HBA

 * Ability to set different authentication TTLs for HBA versus non-HBA authentications (also requires MVPD support)
 * Ability to automatically select an MVPD (skip MVPD picker) if the authentication expired.
 This is usefull especially when HBA TTLs are small.
 * Ability to expose to the Programmers if the authentication was HBA or not (also requires MVPD support)

-### HBA User Experience on Adobe Pass authentication platforms {#hba-user-exp}
+### HBA User Experience on Adobe Pass Authentication platforms {#hba-user-exp}

 The following tables provide information about the user experience for the supported platforms when HBA is enabled and when HBA is not enabled: